danneu/generator-elm/README.md

     │   └── Main.elm       # root elm component, begin hacking here
     ├── static             # holds static assets (html, css, js, img, ...)
     │   ├── css
+    │   │   ├── main.scss  # root css file that should @import other css files
-    │   │   ├── bootstrap  # if you opted into bootstrap, can customize it here │   │   │   ├── pre-customizations.scss # tweak bootstrap $vars before it loads
+    │   │   └── bootstrap  # if you opted into bootstrap, can customize it here │   │       ├── pre-customizations.scss # tweak bootstrap $vars before it loads
-    │   │   │   └── customizations.scss     # override bootstrap after it loads
+    │   │       └── customizations.scss     # override bootstrap after it loads
+    │   ├── img
-    │   │   └── main.scss  # root css file that should @import other css files
+    │   │   └── elm.png    # a dummy image
+    │   ├── favicon.ico    # a default favicon for you to replace
     │   ├── index.html     # root html file, Main.elm mounts to it
     │   └── index.js       # webpack entrypoint, shouldn't need to touch
     ├── webpack.config.js